 I came to media by way of Silicon Valley.
-Whether I am interviewing the CEO of a tech startup about their product mechanics and business strategy or pouring over data to find my next story, I have always thrived best at the intersection of storytelling and technology.
+Whether I am interviewing a computer scientist about their latest research or pouring over data to find my next story, I have always thrived best at the intersection of storytelling and technology.

-I am now the AI reporter at MIT Technology Review, covering the sticky ethical questions and social impacts of the technology.
-Prior to that, I spanned the editorial and product teams at Quartz as a tech reporter and its first data scientist, covering the future of cities, experimenting with chatbots, and building machine learning models.
+I am now the AI reporter at MIT Technology Review.
+I write a semi-weekly newsletter demystifying the field’s latest research and news, and cover the sticky ethicals and social impacts of the technology.
+Prior to that, I spanned the editorial and product teams at Quartz as a tech reporter and its first data scientist, covering the future of cities, experimenting with chatbots, and building machine-learning models.

-My writing has also appeared in Mother Jones, Sierra, Grist, How We Get To Next, New Republic, and other publications.
+My writing has also appeared in Mother Jones, Sierra, New Republic, How We Get To Next, Grist, and other publications.
 In a past life, I was an application engineer at a Google X urban sustainability spinoff.

 I graduated from MIT with a B.S. in Mechanical Engineering and minor in Energy Studies.
 There, I founded an environmentally-conscious fashion show, earned the highest undergraduate student leadership award for my work to advance campus sustainability, conducted research at the MIT Media Lab, and sang in a cappella.